leoddc/app-team-take-home-tech/readme.md

 - All id attributes are incremented and numerical.
 In production, I would almost always use something like a UUID as incremented ids can pose a security risk.
 - The users functionality is incomplete.
 You cannot create, modify, or authenticate users as this is out of scope for the assignment.
 It would be fairly easy to integrate a complete user authentication system with the current setup, though.

+### Get Started

+1. Clone the repository and navigate to the containing directory.
+1. Run `npm install`
+1. Run `npm start`
+1. (optional) To populate the database with some test data, you can run the python script in `./scripts/pop_db.py`
+	- This script does not upload images correctly
+	- To upload images, use an API test client like Postman or Insomnia
+1. By default, the API will serve from `localhost:3000`

 ## API Design

 ### Tech Stack